Matt Nix: Burn Notice

 In summer 2006, Matt Nix created Burn Notice, a TV series whose title refers to the burn notices issued by intelligence agencies, which discredit or announce the dismissal of agents or sources.
 The television series follows agent Michael Westen (played by Jeffrey Donovan), who is abandoned by all his normal intelligence contacts.
 Not knowing why he has been "burned", he begins to work as a freelance spy and investigator as he tries to find out what happened.

 The series premiered on USA Network on Thursday, June 28, 2007.
 It co-starred Gabrielle Anwar as Fiona Glenanne (Westen's "trigger-happy ex-girlfriend"), Bruce Campbell as Sam Axe (an old friend who "used to inform on" Westen to the Federal Bureau of Investigation), Sharon Gless as Madeline Westen (Michael's mother), and as of season four Coby Bell as Jesse Porter (a spy Westen accidentally burned).
 During production of its fourth season in early 2010, it was announced that the series had been renewed for two more seasons.
+It ultimately ran for seven seasons.

 On the final episode, Nix had a cameo appearance as a news reporter.
 He also had a voice cameo in the pilot, as he is the voice that says "We've got a burn notice on you.
 You're blacklisted."—which then went on to appear in the opening sequence of every episode.
 The series ended on September 12, 2013.
 Between seasons four and five, a Burn Notice movie, entitled Burn Notice: The Fall of Sam Axe, was aired on USA Network.
 Written and executive-produced by Nix, the movie portrayed character Sam Axe's final mission as a U.S. Navy SEAL.